Why has performative workaholism become such a huge sensation these days?

 Evidently, hard work and persistence at our jobs bears its fruit.
 Work actually makes us healthier and can give us a sense of meaning in this world where we can socialise, network and of course support ourselves financially.
 But do longer hours guarantee a better life, especially when it comes at the expense of a burnout?

 This culture is perhaps the means of fitting in, or fear of being viewed as a slacker or perhaps the need to prove ourselves in the eyes of our colleagues or superiors.
 Whatever the case, longer hours can kill.
 It does not necessarily lead to a happier or more fulfilling life in the long run and the only logical endpoint would be depression, loneliness or anxiety.
 So the story can end in two ways: either there will be a threshold to hours of work within our culture or an outright revolt against the social pressures of workaholism.

 Nobody wants to grow old thinking: “I wish I could’ve worked more.”

-For more similar articles, please check out or Global Initiatives page.
+For more similar articles, please check out or articles on Career.